![]() |

 in every clock cycle (i.e. clock cycle of the divided clock).
 The increment

 is usually constant and is set during the initialization.
-(It is mostly expressed in nanoseconds.)
+(It is usually expressed in nanoseconds.)

-Addend and increment are the two basic idea that are supported by all hardware clocks, in some forms.
-These are the fields that the hardware clock driver must be able to control, at least.
+Addend and increment are the two basic idea that are supported by all such hardware clocks.
+The hardware clock driver must be able to control at least these two fields.
+By nature, clock drivers implementing the ADDEND-interface are low-level drivers.

 More general, the hardware clock driver must provide solutions for: